DS4SD/MolAnnotator/README.md

 <img src="assets/interface.png" width="750" />

-This repository implements applications to ease manual annotation of chemical images.
+This repository implements applications to ease manual annotation of chemical images, used in [PatCID: an open-access dataset of chemical structures in patent documents](https://www.nature.com/articles/s41467-024-50779-y).

 ## Installation